Board of Directors

 Ganesh Baliah

-Ganesh joined the Trust as an Associate Non-Executive Director in January 2023.
-Ganesh graduated in Podiatric Medicine 20 years ago and has worked in the NHS since that time.
+Ganesh joined the Trust as an Associate Non-Executive Director in January 2023 and became a full Non-Executive Director in November 2024.
+Ganesh graduated in Podiatric Medicine over 20 years ago and has worked in the NHS since that time.
 He has previously held consultant privileges at the local private hospitals and continues to practice privately in Bedfordshire.
 His clinical interests are sports medicine, musculoskeletal medicine, foot and ankle surgery and paediatrics.
 Ganesh was also a key contributor to the landmark Sak’s Report commissioned and published by the Royal College of Podiatrists in 2021.

-He is currently the Chief of Allied Health Professionals for the Suffolk and North East Essex Integrated Care System, and chairs their AHP Council as well as providing senior leadership to their AHP Faculty.
-Prior to this he was Regional Head of Allied Health Professionals for NHS Health Education England (Midlands & East).
-Until recently, he was the national lead for Equality, Diversity, Inclusion & Belonging for the HEE AHP programme and now provides strategic leadership for the SNEE ICS in this field, working in partnership across the system with provider EDI & B leads.
+Having previously held the Chief of Allied Health Professionals (AHPs) for the Suffolk and North East Essex Integrated Care System, he is now the Deputy Director of AHPs at Kettering General Hospital (Part of the UHN Group of Hospitals).
+Prior to these roles he was the Regional Head of Allied Health Professionals for NHS Health Education England (Midlands & East).
+In this time Ganesh was the national lead for Equality, Diversity, Inclusion & Belonging for the HEE AHP programme and also provided strategic leadership for the SNEE ICS in this field, working in partnership across the system with provider EDI & B leads.

 Executive Directors